apache/spark/python/docs/source/user_guide/pandas_on_spark/typehints.rst

 schema inference.
 Pandas API on Spark understands the type hints specified in the return type and converts it as a Spark schema for pandas UDFs used internally.
 The way of type hinting has evolved over time.

-In this chapter, it covers the recommended way and the supported ways in detail.
+This chapter covers the recommended way and the supported ways in detail.

 .. note::
     The variadic generics support is experimental and unstable in pandas API on Spark.